Your visit to the Center :

 What is the best time to visit the Center? :

 The staff has no control over wait times.
-To maximize your chances of meeting a lawyer, it is strongly recommended to arrive at least two hours prior to closing time.
+To maximize your chances of meeting a lawyer, it is strongly recommended to arrive at least TWO HOURS prior to closing time.
+We have a limited number of meetings per day.
 The lunch hour is often the busiest time.
+Depending on how busy the day is, we may not be able to meet you at the time of your visit since we have reached our capacity.
+We are sorry for the inconvenience this situation may cause.

 What type of questions may one ask? :